ngexp/hydrator/README.md

 use Ngexp\Hydrator\Hydrator;
 use Ngexp\Hydrator\HydratorException;

-// The data we want to hydrate the instance with.
+// JSON data to be hydrated into the class
 $json = <<<JSON
 {
   "name": "John Doe",